 Handelsbanken has long had a decentralised working method, where almost all major business decisions are taken at the local bank branches, close to customers.
+Operations are pursued to a large extent within the parent company, but also in subsidiaries.

 Branch operations are geographically organised into regional banks: six in Sweden, five in the UK, and one each in Denmark, Finland, Norway and the Netherlands.
 Together, these countries comprise the Bank's home markets.
 Each regional bank is led by a head.
-Branch operations in Sweden (SE) and Great Britain (UK) are co-ordinated under the Head of Sweden and the Head of UK respectively.
+The regional banks in Sweden and the UK are coordinated under the Head of Sweden and the Head of UK respectively.
 The organisation in Sweden also includes the finance company operation, which is run within the Handelsbanken Finans AB subsidiary.

-There are six business areas within Handelsbanken.
-Three of these business areas are part of the Handelsbanken Capital Markets segment: Pension & Life, Markets & Asset Management and Merchant Banking International.
-These three business areas are co-ordinated under the Head of Handelsbanken Capital Markets.
-The remaining three business areas are Stadshypotek, Retail & E-services, and Forestry & Farming.
+There are five business areas within Handelsbanken.
+Three of these business areas are part of the Handelsbanken Capital Markets business segment: Pension & Life, Markets & Asset Management and Handelsbanken International (until the end of 2015 known as Merchant Banking International).
+The joint functions of these three business areas, such as back-office operations, IT development, finance, HR, communications, risk control and compliance, are co-ordinated under a joint head.
+The remaining two business areas are Stadshypotek and Retail & E-services.
+Each business area has Group-wide responsibility for its products and services.

 The Pension & Life business area includes the Bank's entire pensions-related offering, as well as the Handelsbanken Liv subsidiary.
 The Markets & Asset Management business area includes trading in financial instruments and asset management, with the Handelsbanken Fonder subsidiary.
-In the Merchant Banking International business area, the Bank's business with its largest international corporate customers is co-ordinated.
-This business area also includes the Bank's Corporate Finance department, as well as all the Bank's international operations outside its home markets.
-For every country outside the home markets in which Handelsbanken pursues operations there is a General Manager who reports to the Head of Merchant Banking International.
+The Handelsbanken International business area includes all the Bank's international operations outside its home markets.
+For every country outside the home markets in which Handelsbanken pursues operations there is a general manager who reports to the Head of Handelsbanken International.

 The Stadshypotek business area comprises the Stadshypotek AB subsidiary, which pursues mortgage loan operations and other property financing.
-The Forestry & Farming business area is responsible for the Bank's customer offering for forestry and agricultural services.
-Retail &

-E-services develops services for e-commerce and traditional retailing under its own brand.
-Each business area has Groupwide responsibility for its products and services.
+Retail & E-services develops services for e-commerce and traditional retailing under its own brand.